 “I love teaching preschoolers because it is wonderful to be a part of shaping their young minds as they grow and mature.”

-Jennifer Perry is an assistant teacher in the toddler class.
+Jennifer Perry is the lead teacher in the toddler class.
 Jennifer is married and her two children became a Bar and Bat Mitzvah at Congregation Kol Ami.

 “I love working with children and am thrilled to be part of the Kol Ami family.”